wagiminator/Power-Boards/LiPo_Power_Board_IP5306/LiPo_Power_Board_IP5306_readme.txt

 - thermal shutdown.

 Key functions:
 - If button is pushed longer than 30ms but shorter than 2s, IP5306 will identify the action as short push.
-Short push will open SOC indicator LEDs and step-up converter.
+Short push will activate state of charge (SOC) indicator LEDs and step-up converter.
+- If two short pushes are detected within 1s, IP5306 will deactivate step-up converter, SOC indicator LEDs and PWR LED (flashlight).
 - If button is pushed longer than 2s, IP5306 will identify the action as long push.
-Long push will close step-up convertor, SOC indicator LED and PWR LED (flashlight).
+Long push will enable or disable PWR LED (flashlight).
 - If button is pushed shorter than 30ms, IP5306 will ignore the action.
-- If two short push is detected within 1s, IP5306 will open or close PWR LED (flashlight).